Really rather good!

 So plenty of skullduggery and ruthless ranchery, with courageous resistance to the bullies.
 Rory pals up with a big ox, Gus (Max Baer) and an old pal with a shotgun he calls Matilda, Rip Coker (Paul Langton) and together they take on the might of Nevers’s hired guns.
 So it’s all set up for mucho action.

-Naturally there are two dames, a plucky rancher, Angie (Susan Cummings, left, a regular of TV Western shows) whose dad has been murdered (by Rink) just like Joe Neal but she is determined to carry on, and though she at first dislikes Rory as a professional gunslinger, we know perfectly well that she’ll come round and it’ll be true lerve in the last reel.
+Naturally there are two dames.
+There's a plucky rancher, Angie (Susan Cummings, left, a regular of TV Western shows), whose dad has been murdered (by Rink) just like Joe Neal but she is determined to carry on, and though she at first dislikes Rory as a professional gunslinger, we know perfectly well that she’ll come round and it’ll be true lerve in the last reel.
 Then there’s a posher rancher lady, Miss Blake (Angela Stevens, George Montgomery’s leading lady in Jack McCall, Desperado).
 Rory goes for Angie and sidekick Rip takes a shine to Miss Blake, so that’s alright.
 The standard pattern was to have a demure, respectable lady and a slightly racier dame, maybe a saloon gal, but this time they are both rancheresses.

 That's Matilda he has in one hand and Miss Blake in the other